k21971/EvilHack/doc/evilhack-changelog.md

 - Fix: more use-after-free when fountain dipping
 - Fix: use-after-free with engulfer in xkilled()
 - Fix: potential use-after-free in expels()
+- Fix: AD_LOUD not doing damage; new monster - celestial dragon